We may earn a commission when you buy through links in our articles. Learn more.

 The best foldable phones in 2024

-With so many options, it's hard to pick out the best foldable phones of 2024, but we've got some advice based on devices we've tried and tested.
+With so many options, it's hard to pick out the best foldable phones of 2024, but we've got some advice based on devices we've tested.

-Luckily, we here at Pocket Tactics have bags of experience with mobile phones, so we know the difference between a good and handy piece of tech versus a gimmicky dud.
+Luckily, we here at Pocket Tactics have bags of experience with mobile phones, so we know the difference between a good piece of tech versus a pure gimmick.
 At MWC 2024, foldables were once again all the rage, and we have gone hands-on with most of the handsets on this list, so we know how usable they are in hand.
 Just keep in mind that this isn’t a list of the best flip phones, that’s a completely different kettle of fish.

 Why you can trust our advice ✔ At Pocket Tactics, our experts spend days testing games, phones, tech, and services.
 We always share honest opinions to help you buy the best.
 Find out how we test.